-Carnegie Mellon University in Rwanda's graduate student tuition is set by the Carnegie Mellon University College of Engineering.
-Please note the other non-tuition fees listed are not applicable to CMU in Rwanda students.
+Carnegie Mellon University in Rwanda's graduate student tuition is set by the Carnegie Mellon University College of Engineering, however we now have a new tuition structure for our Kigali location.

 Meeting the cost of a graduate education is a significant investment.
-At the moment, CMU in Rwanda is not offering any financial aid; however, we have been working with our partners to develop a comprehensive aid package that will make it financially possible for graduate applicants to attend CMU in Rwanda.
+At the moment, CMU in Rwanda is not offering any financial aid although we have been working with our partners to develop a comprehensive aid package that will make it financially possible for graduate applicants to attend CMU in Rwanda.

 Rwanda Government Financial Aid Program